South Atlantic Water Science Center - North Carolina Office

 Sunset at Jordan Lake.
 Photo courtesy of Doug Harned, USGS.

 The New Hope arm of Jordan Lake, located in Chatham County, North Carolina, serves as a drinking-water supply for the Towns of Cary, Apex, and Morrisville.
 The reservoir is listed as impaired due to nutrient over-enrichment and occasionally experiences algal blooms and fish kills.

-The Town of Cary proposes to install an innovative, high-capacity, water-column mixing system in the New Hope arm of Jordan Lake in 2014.
+The Town of Cary proposes to install an innovative, high-capacity, water-column mixing system in the New Hope arm of Jordan Lake during winter 2016-2017.

 The vertical-mixing system is expected to enhance drinking-water treatment, alleviate algal blooms, and enhance recreational use.
 However, if the system does not completely mix the water column as expected, nutrients transported upward from bottom waters could fuel algal blooms near the surface.